 Coach Niiler began teaching and coaching in the Franconia Ski School at Cannon Mountain in 1982.
 From there he moved to King Pine ski area, where he stayed for 28 years as their Ski School Director, Terrain Parks Supervisor, and Race Team Head Coach.
 During this time the King Pine Race Team became known as “small but mighty,” producing numerous athletes who made post-season appearances at Eastern and Can-Am Championships, and even a National Championship event.
 Coach Niiler is PSIA Level 3 certified, USSA certified, and is a former member of the PSIA Eastern Development Team and Education Staff.

-A native of Auburn, Maine and former athlete in the Gould Academy weekend program, Coach Snowe has had a lifelong passion for ski racing.
+A native of Auburn, Maine, and a former athlete in the Gould Academy weekend program, Coach Snowe has had a lifelong passion for ski racing.
 He began sharing his love for the sport as a coach in the GACP Weekend Program and has been an asset to our coaching staff for over a decade.
-Tyler works with admissions to coordinate aspiring snow sport athletes through the admissions process.
-Coach Snowe graduated from The University of Southern Maine with a degree in Leadership and Organizational Studies, and his coaching approach is anchored by principles of team development which resonates well with our athletes.
-Coach Snowe lives in Newry, Maine with his Fiancé, Courtney.
-When he is not on the hill, he enjoys: golfing and spending time on the water in Cundy’s Harbor, Maine.
+He also helps guide aspiring snow sport athletes through the admissions process as part of the Admissions team.
+Coach Snowe graduated from the University of Southern Maine with a degree in Leadership and Organizational Studies, and his coaching approach is anchored by principles of team development, which resonates well with our athletes.
+Coach Snowe lives in Bethel with his wife, Courtney.
+When he is not on the hill, he enjoys golfing and spending time on the water in Cundy’s Harbor, Maine.

 Coach Brown is originally from Newry, Maine and grew up skiing at Sunday River.
 He attended Gould Academy, graduating in 2010.
 At Gould he was a member of both the alpine competition program and the lacrosse team, and graduated top 10 academically in his class.
 After Gould he went on to Bates College where he was a 4-year member of the Alpine team and competed in two NCAA eastern regional Championships.
 After graduating from Bates with a degree in mathematics he stayed with the Bates Alpine Team for two more years working as Coach Connell’s assistant.
 He coached the FIS Women’s team at Sugar Bowl Academy in Truckee, California before returning to Gould.

 Coach Yamada began teaching and coaching in the Pat’s Peak Ski School in 1979.
-From there he moved to Several NH Ski Area ski area, and move to Sunday River in late 90’s.
-He started to coach with Gould Competition program weekend program in 2000 and coached all age groups.
-Coach Yamada is a former PSIA Level 3 certified and eastern Dev Team member, USSA certified.
-He also coaches high school, college and premier level Soccer and Lacrosse while he is off the snow.
+From there, he moved to several NH Ski Areas and moved to Sunday River in late ’90s.
+He started to coach with the Gould Competition Program’s weekend program in 2000 and coached all age groups.
+Coach Yamada is a former PSIA Level 3 certified and Eastern Dev Team member, USSA certified.
+He also coaches high school, college and premier level soccer and lacrosse while he is off snow.